C0nrado/amazon_fires/README.md

 # Amazon Fires

-This repository introduces a study about the fires in the amazon (Brazil) where is found the amazon rainforest.
-The motivaton for this study is to approach a subject of acknowledged relevancy on today's society as it relates to environmental responsability, climate change and sorts, together with the benefits of a *data-driven* oriented perspective well common in data science.
+This repository introduces a study about fires in amazon (Brazil) where is found the amazon rainforest.
+The motivaton for this study is to address a subject of acknowledged relevancy on today's society as it relates to environmental responsability, climate change and sorts, together with the benefits of a *data-driven* oriented perspective well common in data science.

-The data supporting this study comes mainly from the satellite monitoring system which is responsable for detecting heatspots on the land, a similar program of monitoring deforestation exists and its data is also used.
+The data supporting this study comes mainly from the satellite monitoring system which is responsable for detecting heatspots on land, a similar program of monitoring deforestation exists and its data is also used.
 Beyond these, wheather measurements  as precipitation, temperatures, and so on, were queried from a variety of wheather stations spread all over.
 Most technologies and tools used in this study are available on packages as Scikit Learn, Pandas, GeoPandas, statsmodels (for statistical modelling and time series analysis) and Matplotlib.
 The research is organized into 3 parts, each one has its own presentation and notebobok (more on the *contents* section):

 1. Wheather Analysis - This first part is focused on the gathering, processing and analysis of the climate data recorded on local wheather stations.
-First the wheather stations within the area of interest are filtered out followed by the selection and aggregation of the climate variables dense enough for further analysis.
+First the wheather stations within the area of interest are filtered out followed by the selection and aggregation climate variables whose data is dense enough for further analysis.
 During this initial *exploratory data analysis* EDA techniques used are such as *clustering analysis*, *principal component analysis* (PCA) and decomposition, *seasonal-trend decomposition with Loess* (STL) and *Block Bootstrap* for statistical inference.

-2. Heatspots Analysis - The second part of the research focuses on tha data collected and distributed as heatspots counting over the brazilian territory. under this analysis it is studied the distributions of the heatspots observed, the regions (states) most affected as well as the impact on the Amazon basin.
-The heatspots number are studied with respect to its development over time and a *index* is devised to translate which areas are suffering from strong increase of its numbers (heatspots).
-As it's demonstrated, the Amazon Region is the most critical region under this perspective and finally results from the previous *wheather analysis* together with *deforestation data* are brought in to enhance further conclusions and insights on the matter.
+2. Heatspots Analysis - The second part of the research focuses on tha data collected and distributed as heatspots countings over the brazilian territory. under this analysis it is studied the distributions of the heatspots observed, the regions (states) most affected as well as the impact on the Amazon basin.
+The heatspots number are studied with respect to its development over time and a *index* is devised to translate which areas are suffering the most from increase in heatspots number.
+As it's demonstrated, the amazon region is the most critical under this perspective and finally results from the previous *wheather analysis* together with *deforestation data* are brought in to enhance further conclusions and insights on the subject.

 3. Machine Learning Modelling -  The last part of this research aims to produce a predicting model for heatspots based on climate data alone and the insights/conclusions drawn from the earlier analysis and explorations.
 Questions dealt with in this section refers to the transformations and tunning used in the optimization of the regression model chosen to take on the machine learninig task.